SonOfKremanjel/MSTeams-AntiAFK/README.md

-# MSTeams-AntiAFK
+# Download MSTeams-AntiAFK.exe
-# Start MSTeams-AntiAFK
+# Start MSTeams-AntiAFK.exe
-# Click "Start"
+# Click "Start" on the Window
 # Finish, you stay online now
 # Thx you <3